okbel/reactpress/README.md

 # REACTPRESS

-Start you decoupled wordpress with React in minutes.
+Start your SEO-friendly decoupled Wordpress site with React in minutes.

-Reactpress is a React starter front for Wordpress API.
+**Reactpress** is a minimalist and ready-to-use React front-end for **Wordpress REST API V2**

 ## Features

-- list posts.
+- Posts.
-- nices urls
+- Nices seo-friendly urls using wordpress slugs
-- SEO Friendly : Server Side Rendering with Next
+- SEO Friendly : Server Side Rendering with Next.js

+Planned :

+- comments
+- pages
+- authentification

 ## Gettings started

-Install all the dependencies
+Install all the dependencies:

 ```sh
 npm install